vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 > [!info]
 > https://jalammar.github.io/illustrated-stable-diffusion/
 > https://stable-diffusion-art.com/how-stable-diffusion-work/
-## Introduction
-In order to better understand how diffusion models work, a gentle introduction is appropriate.

-A diffusion model is a complex NNs able to generate (e.g.) images, based on some input text and/or images.
+Diffusion models are complex NNs able to generate (e.g.) images, based on some input text and/or images.
 It means that it has been trained to understand both text and images meaning.

 ![[stable-diffusion-img2img-image-to-image.png|500]]
 #MEM
 ![[stable-diffusion-components-and-tensors.png]]
 A diffusion model is made up by two main components:
 * **Text Encoder**: translates the text information into a numeric representation that captures the meaning of the text
-* **Image Generator**: more complex component made up by
+* **[[#Image Generator]]**: more complex component made up by
 	* [[#Image Information Creator]]
 	* [[#Image Decoder]]
 ## Image Generator